loganhasson/elixir_quiz/apps/heightmap/README.md

 Heightmap
 =========

-Generate heightmaps using either the Perlin Noise or Diamond-Square algorithm.
+Generate heightmaps using either the Perlin Noise, Diamond-Square, or OpenSimplex algorithm.